ummjevel/Generative-AI-for-beginners-dotnet/02-SettingUp.NETDev/readme.md

 > 💡 **Security Tip**: Always use the minimum required scope and shortest practical expiration time for your access tokens.
 This follows the principle of least privilege and helps maintain your account's tokens safe.

-## Setting up your development environment
+## Creating a GitHub Codespace

-Let's create a GitHub Codespace to use for the rest of this course:
+Let's create a GitHub Codespace to use for the rest of this course.

 1. Open this repository's main page in a new window by [right-clicking here](https://github.com/microsoft/Generative-AI-for-beginners-dotnet) and selecting **Open in new window** from the context menu
 1. Click the **Code** dropdown button and then select the **Codespaces** tab